Whether you are meeting a client, a colleague, or a friend, these meeting places provide the perfect setting.

 In more normal times, we’d suggest casually perching on the big wooden table at the back of Caravan for almost-in-the-coffee-roaster industrial vibes and engaging views of both the main restaurant and the cool Central Saint Martins fashion students from next door.
-You are still welcome to drop in for a coffee but will be seated outdoors if you are with anyone outside your bubble (space permitting).
+You are still welcome to drop by for a coffee (space permitting) but will be seated outdoors.

 Kath’s Tip: The nearby Camley Street Nature Reserve is normally good for recharging your batteries with a dose of green space, but it is temporarily closed (for redevelopment, not Covid).
 In the meantime, the Kings Cross Tunnel, with its ever-changing rainbow lights is worth a visit and a photograph or three!

 London’s Southbank is obviously a great spot to catch up on culture.
 But it is also home to several great working spots including the Royal Festival Hall and the British Film Institute (BFI) Lounge.
 The Royal Festival Hall is especially useful, since it has various foyer spaces and cafes dotted around its various levels.